Beat a Liberty Mutual Total-Loss Lowball in Texas

-Texas drivers using Auto ACV against Liberty Mutual recover an average of +$3,260.
-Liberty Mutual typically opens with a Mitchell WorkCenter Total Loss valuation — and that's where the leverage lives.
+Texas drivers using Auto ACV against Liberty Mutual recover an average of +$5,300.
+Liberty Mutual opens with Mitchell WorkCenter Total Loss at 5–8 days — that first offer is the negotiation anchor, not the ceiling.

 How Liberty Mutual undervalues claims